Religion and LGBTQ people: Hinduism

 The Indian Kama Sutra, written in the 4th century CE, contains passages describing eunuchs or "third-sex" males performing oral sex on men.
 However, the author was "not a fan of homosexual activities" and treated such individuals with disdain, according to historian Devdutt Pattanaik.
+The text describes Kama as one of the three objectives to be achieved in life.
+Though it forbids the educated Brahmins, bureaucrats and wisemen from practicing Auparishtaka (oral sex).
 Similarly, some medieval Hindu temples and artifacts openly depict both male homosexuality and lesbianism within their carvings, such as the temple walls at Khajuraho.
 Some infer from these images that Hindu society and religion were previously more open to variations in human sexuality than they are at present.